binkley/homebrewery-files/witch.md

 _**Eye for Reality.**_ You gain **advantage** on _Wisdom (Insight and Perception)_ checks.

 _**Spotting Trouble.**_ As a reaction, when a creature within 30 feet makes a _Charisma (Deception)_ or _Dexterity (Stealth)_ check, you can impose **disadvantage** on the roll.
-You can use this reaction a number of times equal to your **proficiency bonus**, regaining all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

 _**Strong Voice.**_ When you cast a spell, you can ignore its somatic component and any material component that lacks a listed gold cost.
-You can cast this way a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

 #### Level 10: Vine, Vision and Voice